TPM Attestation Failed 0x81039001: When EKRSA3072 Breaks Autopilot

 The moment they wanted to enroll the device with Autopilot for Pre-Provisioned deployments, they got the error message that TPM attestation failed: Error: 0x0x81039001.

-Which to be honest I have never seen before.
-Well, I have seen the last part but not the double 0x0x part.
+Which, to be honest, I had never seen before.
+Well, the last part, yes, but not the double 0x0x.

 TPM attestation failed: 0x81039001